eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 ## 2. Deploy your Codewind instances

-After your system administrator has installed the operator, you can deploy a Codewind instance.
+After your system administrator has installed the operator, you can deploy your Codewind instances.

 To deploy a Codewind instance, see [Deploy a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#deploy-a-codewind-instance) in the codewind-operator readme.